Salon at La Foce

 That is vision.
 And La Foce is where I am bringing this salon to life.

 I will be joined by my husband Noshir Contractor, also a Northwestern professor.
 Between us we have hosted more than a few gatherings where the conversation outlasted the wine.
 This one will have better wine and considerably better accommodations.
+Our wine will be curated by legendary winemaker Donatella Cinelli-Colombini.

 What this is